orpereira/mcgill_courses/quantum-2/README.md

 To compile and run, do the following on your terminal:

 $ make

 Or, to compile manually:
+First, we want to make the solve_test file:
-$ gcc -o solve_test main_solve.o solve.o -lm
+$ gcc -o solve_test main_solve.c solve.c -lm

+To make the deriv_test file:
+$ gcc -o deriv_test main_deriv.c derivatives.c -lm

+To make the extremum_test file:
+$ gcc -o extremum_test main_extremum.c extremum.c derivatives.c solve.c -lm

-To run the test script, do:
+To run each test script, do:
 $ ./solve_test
+$ ./deriv_test
+$ ./extremum_test

+To clean all output files created (i.e., remove all .dat and test files), run
+$ make clean

 ## Functionality
+### Part 1
 This will test 5 different functions on ranges [0.0, 5.0] to find their roots:
 1. sin(x)
 2. x*exp(x) - 3.0